-You may feel tempted to put pressure on yourself to excel in your new position because you worked so hard to start your career prepared.
+You may feel tempted to pressure yourself to excel in your new position because you worked so hard to start your career prepared.
 However, it's important to remember that nursing school can't fully prepare you for the experience of working as a nurse.
 There is no way to cover every possible scenario in class, so embrace each shift as another opportunity to learn."

 As an experienced RN, I think it's so important for new nurses to realize how important learning on the job is," says Jen, RN and the creator of Minnesota Momma

 .
 "Studying and learning the material is only the first part of being a nurse.
-The second part is being open to learning what the real flow and everyday work life of nursing is in the real world with other professionals (including, but not limited to other nurses) and being able to adapt."
+The second part is being open to learning what the real flow and everyday work life of nursing care in the real world with other professionals (including, but not limited to other nurses) and being able to adapt."

 4. Take Care Of Your Body